 |Amount of space occupied by a fluid||volume|

-The test focuses a lot on questions like “Fill in the blank of the following sentence to make it most grammatically correct.”
+This sub-section contains basic grammar, including parts of speech, important terms and their uses, commonly occurring grammatical errors, etc. The test focuses a lot on questions like “Fill in the blank of the following sentence to make it most grammatically correct.”
 There are also questions that list multiple sentences and ask “Which of the following is incorrect?”
 This means that you need to know basic vocabulary and grammar rules; however, you should be able to use context clues to answer most questions accurately.

-Fortunately, you will be able to use a computer calculator on the HESI A2 test.
+This sub-section focuses on math skills needed for health care fields, including basic addition, subtraction, multiplication, fractions, decimals, ratio and proportion, household measures, general math facts, etc. Fortunately, you will be able to use a computer calculator on the HESI A2 test.
 You should know conversions, fractions, decimals, and word problems.

 - Fractions: You will need to understand fractions.
 This includes how to add and subtract fractions with unlike denominators and mixed numbers.
 If you can reduce fractions and find the common denominator, you will be fine with the HESI A2 fraction questions.

 - Word Questions: There are several word questions that are pretty basic with addition, subtraction, multiplication, and division.

 - Proportions: You must be able to find the value of X from a proportion and be able to make a proportion to find a percent.
 (Example: 47% of the class is female and the total number of students is 54.
 How many students are male?)